 This post will introduce you to some of the benefits of the pnpm package manager and walk you through creating and deploying a sample application.

-Yarn is a package manager that also provides developers a project management toolset.
-Now, Yarn 2 is now officially supported by Heroku, and Heroku developers are able to take advantage of leveraging zero-installs during their Node.js builds.
-We’ll go over a popular use case for Yarn that is enhanced by Yarn 2: using workspaces to manage dependencies for your monorepo.
+Yarn is a JavaScript package manager that also gives developers a project management toolset and a zero-install deployment solution.
+Heroku supports Yarn 2, 3, and 4, so developers are able to take advantage of zero-installs during their Node.js builds.
+We’ll go over a popular use case for Yarn that was enhanced by Yarn 2 and later releases: using workspaces to manage dependencies for a monolithic repository, also known as a multi-package repository or a monorepo.

 There are always challenges when it comes to debugging applications.
 Node.js' asynchronous workflows add an extra layer of complexity to this arduous process.
 Although there have been some updates made to the V8 engine in order to easily access asynchronous stack traces, most of the time, we just get errors on the main thread of our applications, which makes debugging a little bit difficult.
 As well, when our Node.js applications crash, we usually need to rely on some complicated CLI tooling to analyze the core dumps.